Jessica Bennett (Passions): Jade Harlow (2000–2003)

 Jessica's first major act on her own was to switch the voting box at the prom, which Kay had rigged to make sure Miguel was crowned king and she was crowned queen.
 She was in the background for a long period of time, but became more involved in Kay's plans to get to Miguel, motivated by her own secret crush on Miguel.
-Unfortunately for Jessica, Reese can only see one woman.
-Her older sister Kay.
+Unfortunately for Jessica, Reese can only see one woman: her older sister Kay.
 As the youngest character on the show, Jessica is the only one still in high-school.
 Jessica's faith in her family was shaken by the recent appearance of David and John, but she is determined to support her mother, and help her new brother John acclimate to life with siblings.
 Although she suspects David is up to no good, she has no idea that John isn't her brother.

-During this time, Jessica is stuck in the middle of the war between her sister, Kay, their parents, Miguel, and Charity.
-Jessica was the one who found Kay in Miguel's bed, and for just one moment, saw Charity in the bed instead of Kay.
-She knows that Miguel believed that it was Charity he was with, and has seen enough of her sister's hatred and evil over the years to know that Kay forced herself on Miguel.
-But she doesn't have much of a foothold right now, as everyone recently learned that Jessica was secretly involved with Kay's "boyfriend" Reese for the past few months.
+During this time, Jessica is stuck in the middle of the war between her sister Kay and their parents Miguel and Charity.
+Jessica was the one who found Kay in Miguel's bed, and saw Charity in the bed instead of Kay.
+She knows that Miguel believed it was Charity he was with, and has seen enough of her sister's hatred over the years to know that Kay forced herself on Miguel.
+She doesn't have much of a foothold right now, as everyone recently learned that Jessica was secretly involved with Kay's "boyfriend" Reese for the past few months.
 When Kay used magic on some popcorn in the hopes of breaking up Charity and Miguel, the plan backfired, and instead, it broke up Jessica and Reese.
 It wasn't long before Jessica realized her sister was behind her break-up.